 Stories change how we see our world.
 They introduce and welcome unfamiliar perspectives.
 We all are born out of stories and we all have stories within us.

-The power of storytelling is one of the oldest and most compelling communication tools of humanity.
-My attempt is to unearth our every-day unheard voices that tell tales.
+The power of storytelling is one of humanity’s oldest and most compelling channels of communication.
+My attempt is to unearth our everyday unheard voices that tell tales.
 These voices may recreate their tales from history and memory, yet, they are selective about what they choose to reveal.

 It is this choice that makes these tales so unique and interesting.
-For these choices – on what to disclose and hide simultaneously– is an outcome of the narrator’s socialization.
-This socialization stems from their place, treatment, and understanding with the world around them.
+These choices – on what to disclose and hide simultaneously– is an outcome of the narrator’s socialization.
+This socialization stems from their place, treatment, and understanding of the world around them.
 It’s their tangible expression of identity after networking with multiple filters, cultures, and stimuli, a resultant negotiated space within the enveloping diversity.

 It is interesting to note that the intuitiveness, with which the surrounding reality may be reconstructed through these tales, may stem from a lucid (yet subconscious) purpose to construct a self-identity and in the process cope within an adopted foreign homeland.